giz-berlin/keycloak-metrics-spi/README.md

 The endpoint is available under `<base url>/realms/<realm>/metrics` (Quarkus).
 It will return data for all realms, no matter which realm you use in the URL.
+By default, the metrics endpoint is **unprotected** and can be queried by everyone.
+See [External Access](#external-access) to protect your metrics endpoint.

 ## License